 Now, the Greeks didn’t have a tradition of incest in their ruling families…but the pharaohs of Egypt did.
 By marrying her brother, Arsinoe was able to help create a link between the new Ptolemaic dynasty and the very old traditions of the native Egyptians.
 It served her extremely well as she became the first female pharaoh of the Ptolemaic dynasty, ruling not just as the wife of the king, but as a king in her own right.

-After that, the tradition took hold and not simply because all the cool kids were doing it.
+After that, the tradition took hold.
 The Ptolemies discovered that incest served some important political purposes.

-For one, it kept out the riff-raff.
-Incestuous marriages virtually ensured that the Macedonian ruling family would never have to dilute its blood with native Egyptians, for whom they seemed to hold some disdain.
+For one, incestuous marriages virtually ensured that the Macedonian ruling family would never have to dilute its blood with native Egyptians, for whom they seemed to hold some disdain.
 Moreover, it put the kibosh on social mobility.
-No ambitious little Macedonian or Egyptian boys would grow up with the dream that they, too, could be pharaoh as long as they worked hard, sucked up, and poisoned the right people.
+No ambitious Macedonian or Egyptian boys would grow up with the dream that they, too, could be pharaoh as long as they worked hard, sucked up, and poisoned the right people.

 The best an ambitious man could hope for was to make his daughter a concubine to the king, which might, if the queen was infertile, allow him to one day become grandfather and vizier to the next king.
 Consequently, a tradition of Ptolemaic incest kept the threat of being poisoned by outsiders to a minimum.